 Like all worldviews, a Christian worldview (even varying versions of it) deserves to have its ideas included in America’s dialogue, and those ideas deserve the chance to be put into action if they prove themselves worthy.
-In other words, the political realm is an area where Christians, like all other Americans, have the opportunity to express their vision for what the world ought to be.
-The idea is use politics as a channel to apply principles—some Biblically-based—that they genuinely believe are in everyone’s best interest.
+The political realm is an area where Christians, like all other Americans, have the opportunity to express their vision for what the world ought to be.
 But they don’t (or shouldn’t) expect any laws to make anyone ‘more Christian.’

-When circumstances appear grim for individuals or society, one thing Christians do is attempt to bring hope.
-For example, in the Christian church’s early years when Christianity was a minority religion with little political influence in the Roman Empire, Christians engaged in politics by filling gaps.
-Christians cared for individuals who fell victim to the unjust imperial system of Rome, to political abuse, or civil laws that conflicted with Christian values.
+In the Christian church’s early years when Christianity was a minority religion with little political influence in the Roman Empire, Christians engaged in politics by filling gaps.
+Christians cared for individuals who fell victim to the unjust imperial system of Rome, to political abuse, or to civil laws that conflicted with Christian values.

 Today, the Christian church operates in a similar manner when it feeds people who are hungry or helps people who are homeless.
-In fact, when a large government is unable to accommodate local needs, you can often find churches working alongside—or independently of—government to fill those needs.
+In fact, when the government is unable to accommodate local needs, you can often find churches working alongside—or independently of—the government to fill those needs.

 Church and State